pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Server → Client**

 Get the status of a specific pump.
-The client needs to make sure that the requested pump state has been transmitted with a PUMP notification before he can send an OK to conclude the PUMPSTATUS request.
+The client needs to make sure that the requested pump state has been transmitted with a PUMP notification before they can send an OK to conclude the PUMPSTATUS request.
 In case of an error the client returns an ERR message.

 Arguments: